 U.S. Army Medical Department ActivityFort George G. Meade, MD

-• USAMDW Commanding General is the Senior Commander for the U.S. Army Medical Department Activity.
+• USAMDW Commanding General has Senior Commander responsibilities for the U.S. Army Medical Department Activity.

 • An integrated, efficient and effective system providing care for military personnel and their Families throughout the Maryland, Virginia and Pennsylvania region.